 Target species are not consistently reported for each longline set in logbook records.
 Target species (hence fishery sector: deep- vs. shallow-set) were instead inferred by the number of hooks per float (HPF).
-Deep-sets were defined over the timeseries (1995–2021) as sets with 14 or more HPF.
+Deep-sets were defined over the time-series (1995–2021) as sets with 14 or more HPF.
 Prior to the close of the shallow-set sector in 2001, shallow-sets targeting swordfish used 10 or fewer HPF.
 After the reopening of the shallow-set fishery in 2005, fishermen behavior shifted and sets targeting swordfish used 13 or fewer HPF.
 Based on fishermen behavior prior to 2001, sets with 11, 12, or 13 HPF (N = 866 sets, or approximately 0.2% of all records) could not be confidently assigned to either sector and have been removed from these analyses.
 The location of sets are also generally different between tuna- and swordfish-targeting sets, although location is not included in the identification of deep- vs. shallow-sets.
-Deep-set trips are typically farther south than the shallow-set trips, which are concentrated around the sub-tropical frontal zone (STFZ) at approximately ## dig N latitude where large swordfish are caught (Sculley et al., 2019).
+Deep-set trips are typically farther south than the shallow-set trips, which are concentrated around the sub-tropical frontal zone (STFZ) around 30 N latitude where large swordfish are caught (Sculley et al., 2019).

 The environmental variables investigated in the standardization were obtained from publically available data sets.
 Sea Surface temperatures (SST) from January 1994 to present were based on monthly 0.5° resolution composites from the NOAA GOES-E/W satellite downloaded from Pacific Islands Fisheries Science Center (PIFSC) OceanWatch (2022).
 The Southern Oscillation Index (SOI), the Pacific Decadal Oscillation Index (PDO), and the el Niño Southern Oscillation Oceanic Niño Index (ONI) were monthly region wide indices (NOAA NCDC, 2022).
 Mixed layer depth (MLD) were based on 0.33° × 1° monthly means of GODAS data provided by the NOAA/OAR/ESRL PSD, Boulder, Colorado, USA.
 Latitude and longitude were the calculated Euclidian mid-point between the locations recorded for the beginning of longline set and end of longline haulback.
 Lunar phase was assigned for each set using the R package ‘lunar’ providing values between 0 and 1 with 0 and 1 as the beginning and end of the moon cycle (new moon), 0.25 as the first quarter, 0.5 as the full moon, and 0.75 as the last quarter.
-(US Naval Observatory, 2022).
-Potential seasonal effects on catch rates were accounted for with a day of year value ranging from 1 to 365 (of 366 during leap years).
+Potential seasonal effects on catch rates were accounted for with a day of year value ranging from 1 to 365 (or 366 during leap years).
 Time of day for each set was the time when the longline deployment began and was measured by hour from 0 to 23.
 HPF was treated as a categorical variable with values between 1 and 13 for shallow set and increments for deep-set (14–19, 20–25, 26–30, ... , 55–88).
 The logbook data included over 40 recorded bait types, which were reduced to 8 categories: 1. mackerel, 2. various mixed species (including various combinations of squid, mackerel, saba, sanma, sardine, akule, opelu, and herring), 3. all other species or unknown baits, 4. saba, 5. sanma, 6. sanma/sardine mix, 7. sardine, and 8. squid.
 Finally, a measure of set effort in total number of hooks was investigated for some standardization some models.

 CPUE Standardization